 The Principal or designee may search the student's possessions and the student's locker if there are reasonable grounds to suspect that the search will yield evidence of the student's violation of the law or school rules.
-Routine locker checks may be done to search for overdue library books or other school property.
+Routine locker checks may be done to search for overdue library books, other school property and sanitation purposes.